 1) Psious is treating your phobias differently

 It is a sunny Monday and the rumbling of a busy Hong Kong street filters through the one-bedroom apartment.
-You want to, but you cannot leave your room, because even the thought of being in a large open space packed with people terrifies you leaving you impotent.
+You want to, but you cannot leave your room because even the thought of being in a large open space packed with people terrifies you leaving you impotent.
 How can you get out of this dragging situation?
 How can effective help be offered?

-The Spanish and American behavioural health technology company, Psious offers unique treatment for psychological conditions such as fear of flying, needles, various animals, public speaking, general anxiety or agoraphobia.
+The Spanish and American behavioral health technology company, Psious offers unique treatment for psychological conditions such as fear of flying, needles, various animals, public speaking, general anxiety or agoraphobia.
 With the help of VR, patients get into situations which are fearful for them under the constant control of a physician.
 Their task is to face their fears and gradually let them go, while their imagination is helped by VR.
 Until now, the results are more than encouraging!

 2) Virtually Better offers VR exposure therapy for anxiety, depression or phobias

 Virtually Better, the pioneering VR company founded in 1996, offers among others an exposure therapy for people suffering from anxiety disorders, specific phobias or PTSD.
-This technology allows clinicians to circumvent many of the challenges associated with other types of exposure therapy; and treat problem areas that most clinicians simply lack the resources to effectively treat.
-It is simply not enough in most cases to tell the patient to imagine his or her greatest fear to solve the problem – otherwise the patient would not really need the intervention of a professional…
+This technology allows clinicians to circumvent many of the challenges associated with other types of exposure therapy; treat problem areas that most clinicians simply lack the resources to effectively treat.
+It is simply not enough in most cases to tell the patient to imagine his or her greatest fear to solve the problem – otherwise, the patient would not really need the intervention of a professional…

 3) Bravemind is freeing soldiers from PTSD